 For any other problems, please contact your GP.
 If we receive your self-referral and it is not appropriate for our service, we will let you know.

 How do I self-refer?

-Please use this self-referral form (please download or save before completing), following the instructions and providing as much information as possible.
-Also include any other medical conditions that may affect you (even if you think they don’t relate to the problem you are referring for).
+Please use our new online self-referral portal and provide as much information as possible, as well as details of any other medical conditions that may affect you (even if you think they don’t relate to the problem you are referring for).

 Please let us know about any additional needs you may have in order to access our service, including interpreting needs.

 Please note: the Physio Advice Line number is no longer available as the route into our service has changed as outlined above.

 If you need support self-referring for physiotherapy, please call 0300 555 0123 and our administrators will be able to give you a paper form.

 When should I self-refer?

 If your GP or a healthcare professional has suggested you refer yourself to us, please use our new online self-referral portal.

 If you have a new injury or problem, it is worthwhile exploring our advice and leaflets section.
 Many problems improve with suitable advice and exercise.